 The article may comprise a single substrate (such as a large rock or a piece of wood), or it may include multiple substrates (e.g., pieces of crushed rock, particles or beads of clay or plastic, or multiple fibers or other shaped elements).
 In some embodiments, the substrate has a three-dimensional shape and is not flat.
 In some embodiments, the substrate may be in the form of beads, particles, or fibers, while, in other embodiments, the substrate may have an irregular shape.
-The substrate may have a size (measured by longest dimension or, where multiple substrates are present, an average of longest dimensions of at least 10 substrates from a sample) of at least about 0.25, at least about 0.50, at least about 0.75, at least about 1, at least about 1.5, at least about 2, at least about 2.5, or at least about 3 inches and/or not more than about 12, not more than about 10, not more than about 8, not more than about 6, not more than about 4, not more than about 3, or not more than about 2.5 inches.
+The substrate may have a size (measured by longest dimension or, where multiple substrates are present, an average of longest dimensions of at least 10 substrates from a sample) of at least about 0.025, at least about 0.050, at least about 0.10, at least about 0.25, at least about 0.50, at least about 0.75, at least about 1, at least about 1.5, at least about 2, at least about 2.5, or at least about 3 inches and/or not more than about 24, not more than about 18, not more than about 15, not more than about 12, not more than about 10, not more than about 8, not more than about 6, not more than about 4, not more than about 3, or not more than about 2.5 inches.
+In some cases, the average substrate size can be less than about 1, less than about 0.75, less than about 0.5, less than about 0.25, less than about 0.10, or less than about 0.050 inches, measured as described above.
+In other cases, the average substrate size can be at least about 3, at least about 5, at least about 6, at least about 8, at least about 10, or at least about 12 inches, measured as described above.

 Generally, the substrate may be non-toxic to plants, animals, and humans, and it may not be ingestible.
 One drawback associated with other scented articles is the ingestible nature (or perceived ingestible nature) of the article by humans (e.g., small children) or domestic animals (e.g., house pets).
 Articles of the present technology do not utilize edible or ingestible substrates and have a size, shape, and overall configuration that makes them undesirable to children and animals.
 Further, the substrate itself may not include any plant waste (e.g., corn cobs, plant fibers, etc.) and it may also not include any animal by-products (e.g., gastropod shells, mollusk shells, eggshells, etc.).
 In some embodiments, the substrate used for the fragrance-emitting article may include not more than about 0.5, not more than about 0.1, not more than about 0.05, not more than about 0.025, not more than about 0.01, not more than about 0.005, or not more than about 0.001 weight percent of one or more plant and/or animal waste or by-products.
 As a result, the materials used to form the substrate described herein are not capable of being utilized as nesting material for the animals intended to be deterred, when the fragrance-emitting articles described herein are used as an animal repellent.
 Additionally, in some embodiments, the substrate does not include more than about 0.5, not more than about 0.1, not more than about 0.05, not more than about 0.025, not more than about 0.01, not more than about 0.005, or not more than about 0.001 weight percent of any of limestone, chalk, calcium carbonate, paper, or paper-based or cloth-like fibers.